Creating a world of connections for the next generation

 Teaching is an opportunity to share your enthusiasm for language with the next generation of children and young people – helping to make a difference in their lives and open up the opportunity for connecting with others across the world.

 As a profession, teaching provides plenty of variety and reward – positively impacting on young people’s lives and expanding your option of career opportunities and personal development.

 We can support you throughout your career development and help you train for roles including:

 - Head of French/German/Spanish/Mandarin, or a Modern Languages department.

 - A pastoral role, such as Head of Year or Key Stage, or leading on areas such as ‘character education’, ‘student engagement’, ‘managing progress’, etc.

 - Senior leadership roles, defined by your experience and the needs of the school – ranging from Assistant and Deputy Heads to Heads of School, Headteachers and Executive Heads.

-- Working within a Teaching School, School Centred Initial Teacher Training (SCITT) and teacher professional learning, as a coach, mentor, trainer or facilitator.
+- Working within a teacher training provider, School Centred Initial Teacher Training (SCITT) and teacher professional learning, as a coach, mentor, trainer or facilitator.

 Why teach Modern Foreign Languages?